 Now all of that refers to selling a home.
 Buying a home is a separate deal.
 People buying a home should always use a Realtor.
 On to the point of this post.

 Who Is Your Realtor?
 How Do You Know?

-One of the quirky things about real estate is that customers don’t always understand how the buying process work.
-They often think of Realtors as merely salespeople—like a clerk you might find at Macy’s or Best Buy.
+One of the quirky things about real estate is that customers don’t always understand how the buying process works.
+They often think of Realtors as mere salespeople—like a clerk you might find at Macy’s or Best Buy.

 Unless the reasoning behind the process is thoroughly explained to them, a buyer might call a Realtor friend from college on Monday with a question about financing.
 Then on Sunday, they might call the listing agent for a home they saw online.

 Given enough time and the buyer might call a 3rd and 4th agent, not understanding how that affects their relationship which each of them who want to be their only agent.